nikitadudhbhate/nikitadudhbhate/README.md

 🌟 DevOps Engineer with a passion for automating everything!
 🌐 Love building pipelines, deploying on AWS, and writing clean IaC.
-🎯 Focused on cracking 10+ LPA roles and sharing knowledge with the DevOps community.
+🎯 Focused on sharing knowledge with the DevOps community.

 ---

-### 🛠️ Tech Stack

 ### 🛠️ Tech Stack